jqwhite/Grill_Spinning_Disc_2/README.md

 - Hammamatsu camera revived with the help of Sebastian Bundschu and Archit.
 The status LED had been turned off in the software.
 The issue was getting the **driver version matched to the software version** of (µ-Manager?
 Hammamatsu control software?).
 - Andor laser combiner retired (Jamie White).
 - Omicron laser combiner with 445, 488, 515, and 594nm lasers commissioned.
 - Original FCP8 fiber that arrived with Omicron exchanged by Omicron for an AFP fiber.
-See `Fiber_exchange` in Omicron folder.
+See `Fiber_exchange` in `Omicron` folder.
 - Triggerscope ordered for laser triggering and power control.
+- Filters ordered for 488/594 dual-excitation imaging.
+A new dichroic in the CSU-X1 head blocks detection of both laser lines, and a dual-band emission filter allows the GFP and mKate2 signals to pass to the camera.  **Dual-color imaging is achieved by switching the lasers without switching the emission filters.**
 - Archit improvised laser control with an Arduino.